hyperledger/iroha/CONTRIBUTING.md

 - When writing non-doc comments, instead of describing *what* your function does, try to explain *why* it does something in a particular way.
 This will save you and the reviewer time.
 - You may leave `TODO` markers in code as long as you reference an issue that you created for it.
 Not creating an issue means it doesn't get merged.

 We use pinned dependencies.
-Follow these guideline for versioning:
+Follow these guidelines for versioning:

 - If your work depends on a particular crate, see if it wasn't already installed using [`cargo tree`](https://doc.rust-lang.org/cargo/commands/cargo-tree.html) (use `bat` or `grep`), and try to use that version, instead of the latest version.
 - Use the full version "X.Y.Z" in `Cargo.toml`.